 Receiver

 The standard will support optical camera, which has 2-dimentional array of photo sensors that measure intensity of visible light, IR and/or UV, as receiver.
-The standard will support image sensors of global/sequential shutter (rolling shutter) with multiple PHY/MAC modes.
+The standard will support image sensors of global/rolling shutter (sequential shutter) with multiple PHY/MAC modes.

 Carrier Wavelength